yt-project/yt/doc/source/visualizing/plots.rst

 If working in a Jupyter Notebook, ``LinePlot`` also has the ``show()`` method.

-You can can add a legend to a 1D sampling plot.
+You can add a legend to a 1D sampling plot.
 The legend process takes two steps:

 1. When instantiating the ``LinePlot``, pass a dictionary of labels with keys corresponding to the field names